-- 9.102 Temperature sensors should be located at two diagonally opposite corners of the load carrier, in the approximate geometric centre of the load carrier and adjacent to the temperature sensor used as the reference sensor for chamber temperature and one on each door of cabinet washer. - 9.103 The temperature attained should be measured throughout four operating cycles, the first of which should be at least 60 minutes since the machine was last used (a 'cold start') and the final three with not more than a 15 minute interval between cycles (a 'hot start').
-The WD should be operated empty except for chamber furniture (for example load carriers). - 9.104 The load carrier should be replaced between cycles with a load carrier at ambient temperature. - 9.105 Multi-chamber WDs may be tested with each chamber tested consecutively using independent data loggers to record the temperature of the load carrier.
-A temperature recorder with fixed sensors may be used to record the temperature adjacent to the reference sensor. - 9.106 This test may be run simultaneously with the chamber wall temperature test.
+- 9.105 Temperature sensors should be located at two diagonally opposite corners of the load carrier, in the approximate geometric centre of the load carrier and adjacent to the temperature sensor used as the reference sensor for chamber temperature and one on each door of cabinet washer. - 9.106 The temperature attained should be measured throughout three operating cycles (3 tests for validation, 1 test for yearly), the first of which should be at least 60 minutes since the machine was last used (a 'cold start') and the final three with not more than a 15 minute interval between cycles (a 'hot start').
+The WD should be operated empty except for chamber furniture (for example load carriers). - 9.107 The load carrier should be replaced between cycles with a load carrier at ambient temperature.

-NOTE: When the length of cycle and/or the number of dataloggers available precludes re-use of the dataloggers with not more than 15 minutes between cycles the WD should be kept in continuous operation so that when the second and subsequent tests are initiated not more than 15 minutes has elapsed since the first chamber completed a cycle.
+- 9.108 Multi-chamber WDs may be tested with each chamber tested consecutively using independent data loggers to record the temperature of the load carrier.
+A temperature recorder with fixed sensors may be used to record the temperature adjacent to the reference sensor. - 9.109 This test may be run simultaneously with the chamber wall temperature test.

-- 9.107 The results should be the following: - a.
-The temperatures recorded on the surface of the load carrier should be within the range 0°C to 5°C of the disinfection temperature throughout the holding period for the disinfection stage; - b.
-The temperatures recorded on the surface of the load carrier should be within $\pm 5^{\circ}$ C of the set temperature for the relevant stage throughout the holding period for each of the other stages; - c.
-The temperature indicated/recorded by the WD instruments should be within $\pm 2^{\circ}$ C of that recorded by the test instrument from the sensor adjacent to the reference sensor throughout the holding period for the disinfection stage;
+NOTE: When the length of cycle and/or the number of data-loggers available precludes re-use of the data-loggers with not more than 15 minutes between cycles the WD should be kept in continuous operation so that when the second and subsequent tests are initiated not more than 15 minutes has elapsed since the first chamber completed a cycle.

-d.
-The temperature profile obtained for the operating cycle should be consistent within $\pm 2^{\circ}$ C for the last three test cycles.
+- 9.110 The results should be the following: - The temperatures recorded on the surface of the load carrier should be within the range 0°C to 5°C of the disinfection temperature throughout the holding period for the disinfection stage; - The temperatures recorded on the surface of the load carrier should be within ± 5°C of the set temperature for the relevant stage throughout the holding period for each of the other stages; - c.
+The temperature indicated/recorded by the WD instruments should be within \pm 2°C of that recorded by the test instrument from the sensor adjacent to the reference sensor throughout the holding period for the disinfection stage; - d.
+The temperature profile obtained for the operating cycle should be consistent within ± 2°C for the last three test cycles.